MojiFarmanbar/codebase/README.md

 Pytest is an easy and commonly used testing framework, here is a [tutorial](https://github.com/pluralsight/intro-to-pytest/tree/master)

 ## Command Line Interface (CLI)
 [Click](https://click.palletsprojects.com/en/7.x/) is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It’s the “Command Line Interface Creation Kit”.
 It’s highly configurable but comes with sensible defaults out of the box.
+The alternative option is [Typer](https://typer.tiangolo.com/), it is the FastAPI of CLIs and based on Click.

 ## Semantic Versioning (SemVer)
 [SemVar](https://semver.org/) is a popular versioning scheme that is used by a vast amount of open-source projects to communicate the changes included in a version release